ssuai/question_quality_assessment/README.md

 * estimate the quality of questions from students responses and other information about questions.
 * calculate the rankings of the questions using the template in [`submission/template.csv`](.submission/template.csv).
 * save the file as `YOUR_STUDENT_ID.csv` and submit with your report.

+## Report template
+* Report must be `YOUR_STUDENT_ID.pdf`
+* Summary (maximum 250 words): provide a brief overview, including the problem statement, methodology, findings, and conclusions.
+* Introduction: provide the background, define the problem, and state your objectives
+* Methods: provide technical details (preproprocessing data, models used, details of experiments, how to analyze the results).
+Include link to your Git repository.
+* Results: present findings (Use graphs or tables!)
+* Discussion: interpret your findings and discuss implications
+* Conclusion: summarize main findings, provide the main message, discuss future directions.
+* References: list of all the sources cited in the report.